-- (5) The decision of the Judge of the High Court shall be final. - (6) A copy of the list shall be kept hung up in the office or offices of the State Courts and shall be published in the Gazette.
+- (5) The decision of the Judge of the High Court shall be final.
+[16/93] - (6) A copy of the list shall be kept hung up in the office or offices of the State Courts and shall be published in the Gazette.

 (7) A person whose name appears in the list of touts under section 73 of the Supreme Court of Judicature Act (Cap.
-322) shall be deemed to be included in the list under this section, and vice versa.
+322), or the list of touts under section 39 of the Family Justice Act 2014, shall be deemed to be included in the list under this section, and vice versa.